PhysicalAddons/web-blog/content/post/debugging-stars-finding-constellations.md

 With a new found obsession with overlays, we implemented some quality of life features to make it easier than ever to keep the overview of the sky.

-Note that there are no other planets added to the scene yet, so there is no orbital data to properly draw the overlays.
+Note that there are no other planets added to the scene yet, so the orbit overlays are purely cosmetic at the moment.

 ![Untitled](/blog/images/debugging_stars/all.png)